 As a business owner/manager, you need to fully appreciate the service you are selling.
 That’s what your client is going to see, and not just the bottom line quote on your proposal.

-Consider these 5 common pricing strategies for your landscaping business:
+Consider these 5 pricing strategies for your landscaping business:

 1. Market Penetration Pricing